 - You have undergone radiation therapy

-If you have already noted blood in the stool, you should speak with your doctor.
+If you have already noted blood in the stool, it’s important to speak with your healthcare provider.